Save the Date

 Meeting Elected Officials

-Attendees will head to the capitol with their district group for their scheduled meetings with legislators, where you’ll have the opportunity to speak directly with elected officials about the issues that matter most to you and our community.
-Throughout the day, GJL staff will be on hand to offer support and guidance.
+With your district group, you’ll head to the capitol together for your scheduled meeting(s) with legislators (don’t worry, we scheduled them for you).
+This is where you’ll have the opportunity to speak directly with your elected officials about the issues that matter most to you and our community.

 Click through for photos of advocates meeting with Sen. Jamie Pedersen at TAD 2025.
 Photos by Mel Ponder.